Top Opendoor Competitors: Find the Best iBuyer for Your Home

 How do 'We Buy Houses' companies compare?

 'We buy houses' companies offer the fastest sales but the lowest prices.
 The real estate investors behind these companies need to earn a profit.
-Therefore, these typically offer only 60-80% of a home’s after repair value (it's estimated market value after improvements, minus costs).
+Therefore, they typically calculator their offers based on a home’s after-repair value (it's estimated market value after improvements), subtracting their estimated renovation charges and desired profit margin from the final offer.

 Related reading